asand017/-sed-tutorial/README.md

 sed 's/aol.com/gmail.com/'
 ```

-`sed` will become "hungup" and will wait for input from standard input (input manually entered input from the user).
+`sed` will become "hungup" and will wait for input from standard input (input manually entered input from the user) where `sed` will execute its commands as the user passes in new lines for it to anaylze.

 #### [Back to Top](#Top)